-Organizers have announced the first tangible step in establishing the first Filipino cultural district in the United States: launching a night market the third Friday of every month in the historic Mint Building in San Francisco’s SOMA neighborhood.
+Organizers have announced the first tangible step in establishing the first Filipino cultural district in San Francisco: launching a night market the third Friday of every month in the historic Mint Building in San Francisco’s SOMA neighborhood.

 The city recently provided a $150,000 grant to SOMA Pilipinas, $130,000 of which they will use to fund the night market.
 The entity was created last year, after San Francisco’s city legislators unanimously passed legislation zoning out a large piece of SOMA to create a Filipino cultural district.
 The neighborhood has a long history as an entry point for new arrivals from the Philippines.